 In general, participation in the scheme assumes full availability (unless outlined in the participation agreement) and on average despatches will occur once a week over a full year.

-This is the payment made for actually removing your energy load from the grid when required, during a despatch, which will occur approximately once a week over the year (average of 50 despatches per year).
+This is the payment made for actually removing your energy load from the grid when required, during a despatch, which will occur approximately once a week over the year (average of 50 dispatches per year).

-The example payments below are an estimation of the expected income which you could receive assuming full availability over an operational year, based on an availablity payment of £7.00 per MW and an event payment of £210 per MW taken from the grid.
+The example payments below are an estimation of the expected income which you could receive assuming full availability over an operational year, based on an availability payment of £7.00 per MW and an event payment of £210 per MW taken from the grid.